With more than 240 inhabited islands and a significant coastline, you’ll find a wide variety of diving that includes wall, wreck, cavern and reef.

-In addition, take some time to do a cave dive while on Crete.
+In addition, for those with the necessary training and experience, take some time to do a cave dive while on Crete.
 The El Greco Cave offers an expansive channel to swim through, as well as a contained air pocket where you can surface.

 Find local PADI dive shops and explore the top dive sites with our map.

 Greece is accessible by land, sea, or air.
 Athens International Airport is the main international air hub.
 Alternatively, take the train for a memorable ride, or arrive via ship.